gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/AipService.md

 Adds a super user to Azure Information Protection.

 ### [Add-AipServiceTemplate](Add-AipServiceTemplate.md)
-Creates a protection template for Azure Information Protection.
+**Classic client only.** Creates a protection template for Azure Information Protection.

 ### [Clear-AipServiceDoNotTrackUserGroup](Clear-AipServiceDoNotTrackUserGroup.md)
 **Classic client only.** Clears the group for the users who must not be tracked by Azure Information Protection.